Back to Blogs

 What Is ESG Risk Assessment?

-ESG risk assessment is a strategic approach companies use to evaluate potential risks linked to their operational and business practices in three key areas: environmental impact, social responsibility, and governance.
+ESG risk assessment is a strategic approach companies use to evaluate potential risks associated with their operations and business practices across three key areas: environmental impact, social responsibility, and governance.
 This assessment helps determine how these factors could affect a company's sustainability and overall business trajectory.
 Environmental risks involve pollution, resource depletion, and waste management.
 Social risks are related to human rights, labor practices, and community impact.
 Governance risks contain corporate ethics, board diversity, and transparency.
 By identifying and understanding these risks, companies can mitigate negative impacts, adapt to regulatory requirements, and position themselves for sustainable, long-term growth.

 Understanding ESG Aspects